 The cost to open a restaurant can fluctuate anywhere from $95,000 and $2 million.
 That’s quite the range.
 How do you figure out where your dream restaurant falls on that spectrum?

-Before the fun of becoming a restaurateur starts, there is a lot of planning to do.
+Before the fun of becoming a restaurateur starts, there is a lot of planning to do from hiring staff to choosing a restaurant POS.
 Realistically, it will be a while before you’re making money, and even longer before you’re making a profit.
 However, if you go into your venture planning for that, you stand a better chance of being around for the long haul.

 This may sound overwhelming, (and, let’s be honest, a little discouraging), but it doesn’t have to be.
 The best thing you can do to make your restaurant a success is prepare yourself for the cost of opening a restaurant, and estimate as realistically as possible what it will cost to operate it.